xebialabs/overthere/README.md

 __N.B.:__ When using domain accounts with the __WINRM_INTERNAL__ connection type, the Kerberos subsystem of the Java Virtual Machine must be configured correctly.
 Please read the section on how to set up Kerberos [for the source host](#cifs_host_setup_krb5) and [the remote hosts](#cifs_host_setup_spn).

 ### Administrative shares
 By default Overthere will access the [administrative shares](http://en.wikipedia.org/wiki/Administrative_share) on the remote host.
 These shares are only accessible for users that are part of the __Administrators__ on the remote host.
 If you want to access the remote host using a regular account, use the [__pathShareMapping__](#cifs_pathShareMappings) connection option to configure the shares to use for the paths Overthere will be connecting to.
-Of course, the user configured with the __username__ connection options should have access to those shares and the underlying directories and files.
+Of course, the user configured with the __username__ connection option should have access to those shares and the underlying directories and files.

 __N.B.:__ Overthere will take care of the translation from Windows paths, e.g. `C:\Program Files\IBM\WebSphere\AppServer`, to SMB URLs that use the administrative shares, e.g. `smb://username:password@hostname/C$/Program%20Files/IBM/WebSphere/AppServer` (which corresponds to the UNC path `\\hostname\C$\Program Files\IBM\WebSphere\AppServer`), so that your code can use Windows style paths.